eahrold/MunkiMenu/README.md

 ####Post-Install
 postinstall copies the helper tool to the /Library/PrivilegedHelperTools/ folder, registers it with LaunchD and creates an application launcher launchd.plist to start MunkiMenu at login.

-_ *note It uses the same SMJobBless mechanism as the GUI to insure that the applicaiton is properly codesigned which could potentially affect communication with the helper tool._
+_*note It uses the same SMJobBless mechanism as the GUI to insure that the applicaiton is properly codesigned which, if not, could potentially affect communication with the helper tool._
 ```shell
 #!/bin/bash
 POST_INSTALL="/Applications/MunkiMenu.app/Contents/MacOS/MunkiMenu"